redox-os/rfcs/text/0000-url-authorities.md

 Redox software currently expects schemes such as `env:` and `sys:` to exist.
 This RFC would break that software (although the author would be happy to donate time to fix these things).

+URL standards dictate that `//` would typically point to `file://` on Redox.
+We could disable this.

 # Alternatives
 [alternatives]: #alternatives